diez/www.diez.org/docs/getting-started/the-basics.md

 #### Diez Complier

-The Diez Complier transpiles your project's design language into versioned SDKs for each target you specify.
+The Diez Complier transpiles your project's design tokens into versioned SDKs for each target you specify.

 #### Your Diez SDKs